negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 ### Multiple lane implementation:
-Next we implement a model for multi-lane traffic.
+Next, we implement a model for multi-lane traffic.
 Now our road has expanded so that it is created with a 2D-array where, like before, each cell either has a car with some velocity $v = 0-5$, or is empty ($v = -1$).
 The multiple lanes implementation is essentially made of independent single lanes from before, with the adddition of lane changing.
-Due to the new interaction of changing lanes, the system now evolves raccording to the following new rules:
+Due to the new interaction of changing lanes, the system now evolves according to the following new rules:

-Any car that can not move forwards unimpeded, but has room in an adjacent lane, will be placed in a lane-change queue.
+1. Any car that can not move forwards unimpeded, but has room in an adjacent lane, will be placed in a lane-change queue.

-The rules added from the single lane model are that for each queued car:
+2. For each queued car, the multi-lane model introduces the following decision rules:
 - Switch to the adjacent lane that lets it travel farther.
 - If both lanes offer the same distance, choose randomly.
 - If neither lane provides an advantage, the car stays in the original lane.